flq/NMeasure/README.md

 * The unit system is not hard-coded.
 There is a good set of commonly used physical units by instantiating the _StandardUnitConfiguration_
 * NMeasure knows the concept of Fundamental units (e.g. Length and Time).
 While it will let you add 1 gram to 1 ton (if it knows the conversion), it won't let you add a second to a Joule.
-* You can define your own Units and your own conversions, the configuration has its own Fluent API for you to just that.
+* You can define your own Units and your own conversions, the configuration has its own Fluent API for you to just do that.

 ## Calculation ##